mistrypavankumar/mistrypavankumar/README.md

 <br />

-Hey everyone!
-I'm M.Pavan Kumar, a Full Stack Developer 🚀 from Hyderabad, India.
-I’m currently a sophomore year student pursuing my Bachelor of Technology in Computer Science Engineering.  contributing to various open-sourced projects and working on quite a few personal projects.
-I'm interested in Web Development, Mobile App Development, Machine learning.
+Hello everyone!
+I'm M. Pavan Kumar, a Full Stack Developer 🚀 originally from Hyderabad, India.
+I'm currently advancing my education in the United States, where I'm pursuing a Master's in Computer Science at Rowan University.
+With a strong foundation from my Bachelor of Technology in Computer Science Engineering, I'm continuously expanding my skills by contributing to various open-source projects and developing numerous personal projects.
+My interests lie primarily in Web Development, Mobile App Development, and Machine Learning, and I'm passionate about exploring the latest technologies in these fields.

 Check out my Portfolio: <a href = "https://mistrypavankumar.github.io/" target ="__blank"> *https://mistrypavankumar.github.io/* </a>